-Patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities can receive a range of glaucoma treatments from Ophthalmic Partners of Pennsylvania and New Jersey.
+Patients in Philadelphia, Pennsylvania and the surrounding communities can receive a range of glaucoma treatments from Ophthalmic Partners.

 For patients with narrow angles, a laser can be used to open up the angle and prevent an attack of angle closure.
 This procedure is called a laser iridotomy and is performed in an office or outpatient facility.
 A small hole is made in the peripheral iris, which is able to be seen only at a slit lamp exam.

 WHY IS GLAUCOMA SURGERY NECESSARY?

 For some patients, drops or laser procedures are not effective in controlling the intraocular pressure or the glaucoma continues to worsen.
 In these cases, glaucoma surgery may be recommended.
 Although different operations and devices are available, most glaucoma surgeries attempt to allow drainage of aqueous fluid from the eye to a space outside of the eye-wall and under the conjunctiva.

 Patients with glaucoma should be examined regularly and may require periodic glaucoma testing, such as visual fields or imaging of the optic nerve.

 Early detection of eye disease is the best defense against vision loss, particularly for individuals over the age of 40.
 Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, Media, PA, or Marlton, NJ, as soon as possible to book an assessment.

 The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and diseases.
 Visit us today to keep your eyes healthy and your vision clear.